caina89/calciumIPACL/README.md

 # Calcium IPACL

-Code to reproduce the analyses presented in the Calcium IPACL paper: link_to_paper
+Code to reproduce the analyses presented in the Calcium IPACL paper: link_to_paper.
+We in general follow the pipeline recommended by this [paper](https://doi.org/10.1038/s41576-023-00586-w)

 ## Quality Control (QC) using 1_qc.ipynb